shivannis/xandr-docs-public/xandr-docs/articles/monetize/universal-pixel-reporting.md

 ---
-title: Microsoft Monetize - Reporting
+title: Microsoft Monetize - Universal Pixel Reporting
 description: In this article, find links to resources regarding the additional activity reporting available for universal pixels. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Reporting
+# Microsoft Monetize - Universal Pixel reporting

 In addition to the activity reporting available from the **Universal Pixels** page, a number of reports and feeds contain information about universal pixel activity.